avsm/dopam/README.md

 include remote `git` or `hg` version-controlled trees, as well as packages that do not yet exist in the central OPAM repository.

-To do this, create a directory called `remote/` under which you place a standard OPAM remote.
+To do this, create a directory called `repo/` under which you place a standard OPAM repository.
 This will most commonly look like:

-    remote/
+    repo/
       packages/
         foo.dev/
           opam